laravelio/laravel.io/readme.md

 When you'd like to work on the application, run vagrant up.
 When you're finished, run vagrant suspend.

+Access the application at the URL: http://app.local/ (the trailing front-slash tends to be required for .local tlds in most browsers).

 When you'd like to access the database, connect to host app.local port 3306 using the user/password root/password.

 ### Troubleshooting